maz4mm/ribbon-extension/README.md

 - Displays a ribbon with the current revision SHA on meetsmore.com pages
 - Clicking the SHA in the ribbon opens the corresponding GitHub commit page
+- Toggle the ribbon visibility using the extension popup
+- Easy access to options page from the extension popup

 ## How to Use